pran-7-5/eco_style/README.md

 Banning the jury system in courts. we have to put one judge to be responsible.
 Digital e-courts except the criminal court.

-Legal battle is free and smooth, self representation,
+Legal battle needs to be free and smooth, self representation.
 Simplification of case file(only digital)
 ```

 Miscellaneous
 --------------------------------------------------------------------------------------------